 Best for the Charcuterie Connoisseur

 This bamboo cheese board boasts built-in knife storage, deep grooves to hold bread or charcuterie, a ceramic container for other snacks, and slate markers and chalk to help keep it all straight.
 It’s a novelty kitchen item that will come in handy when entertaining, and the design is downright genius.

-Coffee lovers will go gaga for this reasonably-priced and reliable espresso machine, which pulls a perfect shot every time and features a foaming wand—you know, so the happy couple can indulge in a café-quality latte from the comfort of home.
+Coffee lovers will go gaga for this reasonably-priced and reliable espresso machine, which pulls a perfect shot every time and features a foaming wand—you know, so the happy couple can indulge in a café-quality latte from the comfort of their new home.

 A big ticket item, to be sure—but this miniature version of classic KitchenAid stand mixer scores major points for both functionality and aesthetic appeal.
 Aside from the obvious baking uses, the appliance also comes in handy when making pasta and mixing salads, among other things.
 Plus, it manages to make a statement without hogging up too much precious counter space.
 If you can swing it, this gift is worth every penny.

 Best PJ Set

 Sexy, feminine and entirely tasteful, this flattering pajama set is seductive enough for a hot night with the spouse, but comfy and casual enough for any occasion.

 Sometimes the best gift is one that is totally unnecessary, but just plain fun.
 Example: An electric ice cream maker that whips up delicious homemade frozen desserts in the blink of an eye (and lasts a lot longer than a pint of Ben & Jerry’s).